- Jatra of the devotees of Baba Ramdev Peer in Rajasthan

 - Sun temple, Lord Parshvanath Temple and other offbeat things to do and see in Ranakpur

 The Jain Temple of Ranakpur is a hidden gem among the places to visit around Udaipur.
-In this article we would talk about its architectural style, try to understand the significance of the carvings inside the temple; we would also talk about the Yaksha/Vidhyadhars in Jain sculptures.
+In this article, we will discuss its architectural style, explore the significance of the carvings inside the temple, and examine the Yaksha/Vidhyadhars in Jain iconography.

 James Fergusson’s impression of the Ranakpur Jain Temple, the hidden Gem